 There's no rumour mill in tech quite like the Apple rumour mill, and every week – if not nearly every day – there's something new that Apple is totally making.

 We've heard a lot of absurd speculation over the years, but the moles have gotten chattier over time, and a rumour will often build and build until Apple finally makes something official.
-It happened with the iPhone SE and 9.7in iPad Pro earlier this year, and yet again with the iPhone 7 this September.
-Nearly every big detail was confirmed by the time each device was properly announced.
+It happened with the iPhone X, HomePod, and Touch Bar-equipped MacBooks, and so many other recent devices before those.
+In many cases, we know nearly every key detail before something is properly announced.

 So what is Apple possibly working on right now?
-We've compiled 15 of the top recent rumours about Apple products and features, uncovered via reports or patent applications, which range from an electric car to a VR headset, headphone port-less iPhone, and even an Apple Ring.
+We've compiled 15 recent and not-yet-ruled-out rumours about Apple products and features, uncovered via reports or patent applications, which range from an electric car to an AR headset, multiple new iPhones, and even an Apple Ring.

 Apple is definitely going to make all of these things, right?
 Well, hopefully not the iRing.